 ICG Medical is a leading healthcare recruitment provider which delivers a blend of temporary, contract and permanent placements across the sector.
-Brands under the umbrella include the established Cromwell Medical Staffing and Imperial Medical Staffing, as well as newer, fast-growing brands Greenstaff Medical and Clinical24 Staffing.
+Brands under the umbrella include Cromwell Medical Staffing, Greenstaff Medical and Clinical24 Staffing.

 ICG supports all brands under its umbrella with back office support which includes technology, human resources, finance, marketing, compliance, clinical governance and strategic direction.

 ICG brands recruit and place healthcare professionals in both permanent and temporary positions.
-Geographies in which the brands operate are the UK, Australia and India.
+Geographies in which the brands operate are the UK, Australia, USA and India.
 Healthcare professionals are sourced from digital advertising, job boards, social media, recruitment events and customer referrals.

 Our supply chains include, but are not limited to, sourcing candidates for clients.
 This may involve the introduction by external agencies to ICG Medical of candidates for onward supply to our clients.
 We expect our suppliers and potential suppliers to aim for high ethical standards and to operate in an ethical, legally-compliant and professional manner.
 We also expect our suppliers to promote similar standards in their own supply chain.